 Arrowhead Bike Farm

-If you're looking for no-frills brats, microbrews, and great breakfast near Kaymoor, this is the place to be.
+If you're looking for no-frills brats, microbrews, and great breakfast or lunch near Kaymoor, this is the place to be.
+Plus, they’ve got goats and bike rentals!

 El Bandido

-Tucked away off the road to Endless Wall, this place has great patio dining, and live music, and is rarely crowded.
-Open hours are mysterious.
+Tucked away off the road to Endless Wall, this place has great patio dining, live music, and is rarely crowded.
+Open hours are mysterious—best to call ahead or check social media.
+Worth the effort for the view alone.

 Fayetteville's much-loved microbrewery includes an outdoor tasting deck with a nice stone firepit.
 Bridge Brew typically has food trucks during the busy season.
-Normally, I'd say scope their social media page for more info., but the brothers haven't yet taken to the 'gram.
-Bridge Brew is located next door to Wolf Creek Bike Trails, so after a nice rest day single-track ride, swing by for the beloved Long Point Lager and enjoy the atmosphere.
+Normally, I'd say scope their social media page for more info, but the brothers haven't yet taken to the 'gram.
+Located next to Wolf Creek Trails—ride first, then relax with a Long Point Lager.

 Fat Eddies

-Awesome milkshakes and fast food.
-Located on the Summersville Dam road and is a close eatery for post-lake climbing.
+Awesome milkshakes, sundaes, and fast food.
+Located on the Summersville Dam road—perfect for a post-lake climbing cool-down.

 Wanderlust Creative Foods

-Okay Chinese food buffet that's all you can eat for $9.
+Okay Chinese food buffet that's all you can eat for around $9.
+Not fancy, but it hits the spot.

 Pies and Pints

 This Fayetteville institution is now a successful chain, but it started right here.
-Very interesting different types of pizza and a large variety of beer. $20 - $25 for a large pizza.
-Expect a 1-2 hour wait during the busy season.
+Very interesting and different types of pizza with a large variety of beer. $20–$25 for a large pie.
+Expect a 1–2 hour wait during peak season.

 Southside Junction Taphouse

-Right on the main intersection in Fayetteville next to our only traffic light (ha ha), with a GREAT selection of climber-friendly beers and wines (no liquor), reasonably-priced pub food, darts, and live events on the weekends.
+Right on the main intersection in Fayetteville next to our only traffic light (ha ha).
+A great selection of climber-friendly beers and wines (no liquor), reasonably-priced pub food, darts, and live events on the weekends.

 The Stache

-Located downtown Fayettville.
-Come here if you need post-send victory ice cream, or not-send consolation ice cream.
+Located downtown Fayetteville.
+Come here if you need post-send victory ice cream—or not-send consolation ice cream.
 Either way, ICE CREAM!

 Secret Sandwich Society